dart-lang/sdk/runtime/vm/service/protocol.md

 Observatory.

 For example, some responses will have the <code>_vmType</code>
-nnnproperty.
+property.
 This provides the VM-internal type name of an object, and is provided only when this type name differs from the
 <code>type</code> property.